 While taking fares for the "long haul" can happen anywhere, this is one of the most common Las Vegas scams.
 As a result, riders may end up paying more, thanks to their driver taking an alternate route that often adds more miles to the meter, resulting in an increased fare.

 Travelers who know their way around Vegas should map out the most direct routes, and ask the drivers to stick to those routes.
-Those who feel they may have fallen for this Las Vegas scam should take up a compliant with the city taxi authority.
+Those who feel they may have fallen for this Las Vegas scam should take up a complaint with the city taxi authority.

 Finally, consider paying the taxi fare in cash, or leaving the rideshare driver a cash tip.
 Drivers can be more accommodating when cash is on the line.
 In addition, Las Vegas taxis charge a small fee for fares paid by credit card.